 Paul Rudd has great comedic timing, the question was, can Craig Roberts match him?
 Yes, he can!

-Emma: The movie is an adaptation from the book with a similar title, The Revised Fundamentals of Caregiving written by Jonathan Evison.
+Emma: The movie is an adaptation of the book with a similar title, The Revised Fundamentals of Caregiving written by Jonathan Evison.
 It is a heartwarming comedy with light and dark humour whilst addressing topics such as disability, depression, fear, love and heartbreak.

 The Fundamentals of Caring tells the story of Trevor who has Duchenne Muscular Dystrophy and carer Ben.
 They both have their own demons so to speak and decide to set out on a road trip together that sees them build a friendship that they never knew they needed.

-Throughout the road trip, they stop off at some of the country’s lamest roadside attractions, including the biggest bovine, with the overall aim to visit the worlds largest hole in the ground.
+Throughout the road trip, they stop off at some of the country’s lamest roadside attractions, including the biggest bovine, with the overall aim to visit the world’s largest hole in the ground.
 On the way, they meet teenage hitchhiker Dot (Selena Gomez) who Trevor is instantly attracted to.

 Dot pushes Trevor to overcome his fears and to live life outside the four walls of his home he has spent most of his life.
 Having only ever ventured no more than an hour away from home, this road trip is life-changing for Trevor as well as Ben and Dot.